Density spikes near black holes in self-interacting dark matter halos and indirect detection constraints

 The presence of dark matter spikes could significantly boost indirect detection signals.
 In turn, if we assume dark matter is made of thermal relics, we can derive constraints on the mass of central black holes of galaxies using results from dark matter indirect searches.
 Ref.~\cite{Wanders:2014xia} considers Draco, the most dense satellite of the Milky Way, and shows its black hole mass cannot be larger than $10^2\textup{--}10^3~{\rm M_{\odot}}$ for the dark matter mass in the range $100~{\rm GeV}\textup{--}1~{\rm TeV}$, based on the Fermi-LAT gamma-ray data.

-Since the SIDM halo model predicts a much shallower density spike than the CDM one, we expect that the upper limits on $M_\bullet$ for Draco could be relaxed if its inner halo is thermalized due to dark matter self-interactions.
+Since the SIDM halo model predicts a shallower density spike than the CDM one, we expect that the upper limits on $M_\bullet$ for Draco could be relaxed accordingly.
 To see the difference, we first consider dark matter density profiles for Draco without a black hole.
 Ref.~\cite{Kaplinghat:2019svz} fits the line-of-sight stellar velocity dispersion of Draco with an NFW profile and finds the best-fit values of the scale density and radius are $\rho_s\approx1.68\times10^{7}~{\rm M_\odot/kpc^3}$ and $r_s\approx1.94~{\rm kpc}$, respectively.
-In addition, it also considers a cored isothermal density profile following the solution to the Jeans equation $\sigma^2_0\nabla^2\ln\rho=-4\pi G\rho$ with the boundary conditions $\rho(0)=\rho_0$ and $\rho'(0)=0$, and finds the best fit values $\rho_0\approx2.55\times10^8$ and $\sigma_0\approx13.88~{\rm km/s}$.
+In addition, it also considers a cored isothermal density profile following the solution to the Jeans equation $v^2_0\nabla^2\ln\rho=-4\pi G\rho$ with the boundary conditions $\rho(0)=\rho_0$ and $\rho'(0)=0$, and finds the best fit values $\rho_0\approx2.55\times10^8~{\rm M_\odot/kpc^3}$ and $v_0\approx13.88~{\rm km/s}$.
 This isothermal profile was first proposed to model dark matter distributions in an inner SIDM halo~\cite{Kaplinghat:2015aga,Kaplinghat:2013xca} and it agrees with N-body simulations remarkably well~\cite{Robertson:2017mgj,Ren:2018jpt,Robertson:2020pxj}.
 The left panel of Fig.~\ref{fig:draco} (solid) shows the dark matter density profiles for Draco inferred from fitting to stellar kinematics as in~\cite{Kaplinghat:2019svz}, where we have extrapolated them for $r\gtrsim10~{\rm kpc}$ using a power law of $r^{-5}$ to account for tidal stripping.